Click on the questions below to see their corresponding answers.

 Departments document their internal approval processes (who can approve in what circumstances) on a per trip basis by entering the information when purchasing in E-Travel Online or by giving the information to the travel management contractor agent when purchasing by phone.

 Yes.
 All employees with travel profiles can use E-Travel Online to choose air, car, and hotel options, and to save the research for their travel planner.
 Research can be emailed to the traveler's supervisor and/or travel planner for approval and purchase.

-In addition, departments are encouraged to allow travelers to hold or purchase their own reservations using E-Travel Online.
+In addition, departments are encouraged to allow travelers or purchase their own reservations using E-Travel Online.
 Travel planners can monitor their travelers' purchases in the tool.

 Yes.
 The travel management contractor can be reached at 907-500-4292 or 866-762-8728 for travel agent assistance with itineraries.

 All travelers can contact the travel management contractor for assistance as necessary during travel.
-The after hours emergency number is 888-423-2434.
-For after hours booking refer to your department's travel policies to determine the rules for booking emergency travel.
-In addition, any travelers or travel planners using E-Travel Online may call 907-500-4290 for assistance with the tool or send an email using the Contact USTravel Agent link located in the Help menu within the E-Travel Online tool.
+The after-hours emergency number is 888-423-2434.
+For after-hours bookings, refer to your department's travel policies to determine the rules for booking emergency travel.
+In addition, any travelers or travel planners using E-Travel Online may call 907-500-4290 for assistance with the tool or send an email using the USTravel contact information located at the bottom of each page within the E-Travel Online tool.

 Yes.
 E-Travel serves the entire Executive Branch including boards, commissions, witnesses, inmates, and others in State care.
 E-Travel should not be used for contractors or trainers whose travel should be included in their contract for services.

 The fee is charged for a trip (any combination of air, ferry, rental car, and hotel) and consists of two components: